The Seven Names Writing 3

 The truth is that our own lives are full of hidden areas and mysteries.

 3. We deal with most people without really knowing them well, and when

 our personal puzzles or grey areas bother us, we tend to disregard them.

-Yet, on some level, we keep wondering what makes us tick.
-In what
+Yet, on some level we keep wondering what makes us tick and in what

 happens to us, what kind of role play factors we are not aware of?

 After all, we are just a speck in the enormous volume of the universe.

 4. It is said: We are born alone and die alone.
 This is not literally true.

 At birth, our mother, our genes and a 'life force' are there.
 When we die,